9540

 When considering an investment in Sensata Technologies, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Sensata Technologies, we'll be cheering from the sidelines.
-Its revenue growth has been a little slower over the last three years, but at least growth is expected to increase in the short term.
-On top of that, its gross margin indicate some combination of pricing pressures or rising production costs, and its relatively low ROIC suggests it has struggled to grow profits historically.
+Its revenue growth has been uninspiring over the last three years, but at least growth is expected to increase in the short term.
+On top of that, its relatively low ROIC suggests it has struggled to grow profits historically, and its gross margin indicate some combination of pricing pressures or rising production costs.

-Sensata Technologies's price-to-earnings ratio based on the next 12 months is 9.2x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Sensata Technologies's price-to-earnings ratio based on the next 12 months is 9.4x.
+While we've no doubt one can find things to like about Sensata Technologies, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.